-The Wits Africa-China Reporting Project (ACRP), hosted at the Journalism Department of the University of Witwatersrand, aims to improve the quality of reporting on Africa-China issues.
+The Africa-China Reporting Project (ACRP, or the Project), hosted by the Wits Centre for Journalism at the University of the Witwatersrand in Johannesburg, aims to improve the quality of reporting on Africa-China issues, and works to provide facilitation and capacity building for journalists.
 Despite the expanding links between the two regions, reporting has often been inadequate or polarised, either portraying China as an exploiting predator or a benign development partner.
 The Project aims to encourage balanced and considered reporting as Africa-China relations are further entrenched in the editorial narrative of both regions.

-Please follow our latest published features, events and other news at our website Africachinareporting.co.za.
-Visit the How to apply for a grant page for guidelines on how to apply for reporting grants, or see Opportunities for journalists to keep up to date with all the Project’s new opportunities for journalists such a workshops and calls for applications.
+Please follow our latest published features, events and other news at our website africachinareporting.com.
+Visit the How to apply for a grant page for guidelines on how to apply for reporting grants, or see Opportunities for journalists to keep up to date with all the Project’s new opportunities, such as workshops and calls for applications.

 Please find the Africa-China Reporting Project on the following platforms:

 For more information please contact the Africa-China Reporting Project at email@example.com.
 Wits Journalism Department 12th Floor University Corner Braamfontein, Johannesburg.

 - CALL FOR PITCHES: Writing for Impact Workshop, 1-2 June 2023, Johannesburg, South Africa

 - CALL FOR APPLICATIONS: China’s South-South Engagements: Reporting Grants on Comparative Reporting on Africa and Southeast Asia’s Experiences with China

 - CALL FOR APPLICATIONS: Reporting grants on U.S and Chinese Engagements in Africa

 - CALL FOR PHOTO SUBMISSIONS: Africa–China Photo Exhibition 2023